gerlandotermini/rh-trading-bot/README.md

 Moving average convergence divergence (MACD) is a trend-following momentum indicator that shows the relationship between two moving averages of a security’s price.
 The MACD is calculated by subtracting the 26-period [exponential moving average](https://www.investopedia.com/terms/e/ema.asp) (EMA) from the 12-period EMA.
 The result of that calculation is the MACD line.
 A nine-day EMA of the MACD called the "signal line," is then plotted on top of the MACD line, which can function as a trigger for buy and sell signals.
 Traders may buy the security when the MACD crosses above its signal line and sell—or short—the security when the MACD crosses below the signal line.
 Moving average convergence divergence (MACD) indicators can be interpreted in several ways, but the more common methods are crossovers, divergences, and rapid rises/falls.

 ## Technical Analysis
 This bot can implement any technical analysis as a series of conditions on the indicators it collects.
 Some of them are built into the algorithm, to give you a starting point to create your own.
 For example, Jason's approach is to buy when the price drops below the Fast-SMA by the percentage configured in the settings, and the RSI is below the threshold specified in the config file.
 By looking at multiple data points, you can also determine if a crossover happened, and act accordingly.
 The simple strategy outlined here above can be expanded [in many ways](https://medium.com/mudrex/rsi-trading-strategy-with-20-sma-on-mudrex-a26bd2ac039b).
 To that end, this bot keeps track of a few indicators that can be used to [determine if it's time to buy or sell](https://towardsdatascience.com/algorithmic-trading-with-macd-and-python-fef3d013e9f3): SMA fast, SMA slow, RSI, MACD, MACD Signal.
-Future versions will include ways to select which approach you would like to use.

 ## Backtesting
 Backtesting is the process of testing a trading or investment strategy using data from the past to see how it would have performed.
 For example, let's say your trading strategy is to buy Bitcoin when it falls 3% in a day, your backtest software will check Bitcoin's prices in the past and fire a trade when it fell 3% in a day.
 The backtest results will show if the trades were profitable.
 Given that there are plenty of great [backtesting libraries](https://kernc.github.io/backtesting.py/doc/backtesting/#gsc.tab=0) already available out there, I didn't feel like reinventing the wheel.
 You can test your strategy there, and then convert it into the corresponding set of signals for the bot.